Emergence of Fermi-liquid and BCS physics in overdoped cuprates: The BCS superconductor

-{It is interesting to note that an essential piece of the evidence that the ``mechanism'' of pairing is a phonon-induced attraction between electrons comes from analyzing the energy dependence of the gap function, $\Delta(\vec k,\omega)$, at energy scales $\hbar \omega\sim\hbar \omega_D$, i.e. at energies where Landau quasiparticles are not sharply defined.
-In the context of the upcoming discussion of the overdoped cuprates, a take-away message is that the observation of non-Fermi-liquid-like properties at energies much greater than \Tc ---for example in photoemission or optical spectroscopy---does not preclude the applicability of a weak-coupling BCS perspective at low energies.} To gain additional insight, let us look at a conventional superconductor from a low $T$, low energy empirical perspective and imagine trying to infer something about the pairing mechanism.
-To begin with, we would note that if we suppress SC with a magnetic field, we would see well-defined quantum oscillations (QOs) - telling us that the normal state is a FL metal.
-From the facts that the gap vanishes at $T_c$, that $T_c$ is (up to corrections that are never more than 20-30\% effects) is equal to $|\Delta_0|/2$, and that thermodynamic quantities, such as the specific heat, show mean-field like behavior, we would be confident that a mean-field description is warranted.
-Finally, once we succeeded in measuring the gap function, $\Delta(\vec k,\omega)$, we would see that it is only weakly $\vec k$ dependent: from this we would infer that pairing is induced by an effective attractive interaction that is local (short-ranged) in space.
-That is to say, we would identify phenomena that are consistent with the underlying assumptions of BCS theory.
+An essential piece of evidence that the mechanism of pairing is a phonon-induced attraction between electrons comes from analyzing the energy dependence of the gap function, $\Delta(\vec k,\omega)$, at energy scales $\hbar \omega\sim\hbar \omega_D$ --- that is, at energies where Landau quasiparticles are not sharply defined.
+In the context of our upcoming discussion of the overdoped cuprates, a take-away message is that the lack of a conventional quasiparticle description at energies much greater than \Tc does not preclude a weak-coupling BCS approach at {energies $\sim \Tc$ and below.}

+For additional insight, consider a conventional superconductor from a low-$T$, low-energy, empirical perspective and imagine trying to infer something about the pairing mechanism.
+To begin with, well-defined quantum oscillations arise when superconductivity is suppressed by a magnetic field, and thus the normal state is a Fermi-liquid metal.
+Three facts then indicate that a mean-field description is warranted: first, the gap vanishes at $\Tc$; second, $\Tc$ is determined by the quasi-particle gap $\Delta_0$, that is, \Tc is equal to $|\Delta_0|/2$ (up to corrections that are never more than 20-30\% effects); and, third, thermodynamic quantities such as the specific heat show mean-field-like behaviour.
+Finally, the measured gap function, $\Delta(\vec k,\omega)$, is only weakly dependent on the wavevector $\vec k$, suggesting that pairing is induced by an effective attractive interaction that is local (short-range) in space.
+All of these phenomena are consistent with the underlying assumptions of BCS theory.